langchain4j/langchain4j/docs/docs/tutorials/7-rag.md

 ### Metadata
 Each `Document` contains `Metadata`.
-It stores information about the `Document`, such as its name, source, creation date, owner, or any other relevant details.
+It stores meta information about the `Document`, such as its name, source, last update date, owner, or any other relevant details.

 The `Metadata` is stored as a key-value map, where the key is of the `String` type,